avimaymon/JSON-Server-for-Angular2-Book-Store/README.md

 This is a JSON server for the Angular2 Book Store project.

+To run the server use the command :* json-server --watch db.json

-You can download or clone it from the following repo :
+To download or clone the client side you can use the following repo :

 https://github.com/avimaymon/Angular2-Book-Store